Few people in their prime of life worry about cancer.

 But there were plenty of things I could have been doing differently.
 Modern research suggests that most of us are poorly nourished, and we happily gorge on carcinogenic products, instead of protecting ourselves.
 That’s one of the reasons cancer is on the rise for young people.

 Don’t think, “It won’t happen to me.”
 Instead, validate a reason for it not to happen to you—and act on that.
-If you’re a living, breathing human being, read this book before delving into anything else:
+If you’re a living, breathing human being, read Anticancer: A New Way Of Life before delving into anything else:

 I’m serious about that.
 If you haven’t read it, order it today.

 But how is debt like cancer?

 Debt is one of those things people rarely think about when they’re young.
 There’s no such thing as a “good cancer” and there’s really no such thing as “good debt” either.

 Who thinks there’s such a thing as good debt?
 Those who are smart and lucky—and those who are seriously inexperienced.

 If we were all fortunate enough to live 200 years, few people would talk about “good debt”.